-One of the most famous national parks in Northern Tanzania is of course the Serengeti National Park, UNESCO World recognised natural wonder.
+Safari in the Serengeti – One of the most famous national parks in Northern Tanzania and a UNESCO World recognised natural wonder.

 The scenery is breathtaking, from grassy plains studded with rugged granite kopjes to rivers and woodlands.
 In the Serengeti, you will fully immerse yourself in the beautiful wilderness and gain a genuine sense of space and the circle of life, in what remains one of the greatest national parks in the world.

 The Serengeti is a huge section of grasslands in northern Tanzania, bordering Kenya and the Masai Mara.
 The park is 14,763 square kilometres in size and lies at the core of a vast migratory ecosystem that connects the Ngorongoro Conservation Area and cross border Masai Mara reserve to cover an area comparable to Switzerland.

 The annual migration of some two million wildebeest and zebra through the Serengeti and Mara ecosystem is a peerless spectacle and if you time it right, one can see adrenalin charged river crossings, calving season and massive herds galloping through grasslands in picture perfect light.

 With more than 500 species of birds, this is a stellar birding safari destination, particularly in the remote north and west.

 If number crunching gives you indication of wildlife, the Serengeti boasts impressive resident wildlife that does not migrate with the wildebeest.
 There are over 3,000 lion, 2,000 elephant, 16,000 buffalo, a handful of black rhino, 1,000 or more leopard, between 1,500 and 2,000 cheetah, 12,000 giraffe or more and around 7,200 spotted hyena.

 The expanse of the Serengeti and its feeling of ‘wild’ plus impressive wildlife certainly draws you back time and time again.